-Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan)
+Section 6.5 Step-by-step: How to make a Level 1 appeal

-Legal Terms: An appeal to the plan about a Part D drug coverage decision is called a plan "redetermination."
+Legal Terms An appeal to the plan about a Part D drug coverage decision is called a plan "redetermination."
+A "fast appeal" is also called an "expedited redetermination."